huxlife/transactionAnalysis/Sunpump Contracts.md

 #### **3\. swapExactTokensForETH Function**

-**Description:** This function swaps an exact amount of tokens for as much ETH as possible.
+**Description:** This function swaps an exact amount of tokens for as much TRX as possible.

 **Function Signature:**